siddharthsambharia-portkey/smolagents/docs/source/en/guided_tour.md

 </hfoption>

 <hfoption id="Portkey">
 To use `PortkeyModel`, you need to set up your Portkey API key and either a config ID or virtual key.
-Portkey AI Gateway simplifies access to 250+ LLM models across providers (OpenAI, Anthropic, Azure, Ollama etc.) without managing multiple API keys or implementations.
+Portkey AI Gateway helps access Hugging Face models deployed across different platforms (Vertex AI, Bedrock, self-hosted Ollama, or direct inference endpoints) while also supporting other LLM providers (OpenAI, Anthropic, Azure etc.).
 It provides built-in observability, fallbacks, load balancing, and cost optimization through a single unified API.
 You can use pre-built configs or create custom routing rules to handle model redundancy and fallbacks.

 ```python
 from smolagents import CodeAgent, PortkeyModel